 Jared is a business advisor and trial lawyer who advises clients in a wide variety of commercial matters and disputes, including contract, shareholder, partnership, internal family business, lease, and property disputes.
 He is known for analyzing client problems from multiple angles and weighing the pros and cons of various actions in an effort to achieve meaningful results for clients.
 Clients confidently rely on Jared to develop a strategy tailored to their particular goals and concerns.
 He has the respect of many clients and fellow attorneys not only as a trial lawyer, but as a true counsellor at law.
 A top-rated business litigation attorney, Jared was named as a Super Lawyers Rising Star in 2017.

-He has advised clients as their lawyer through all avenues of dispute resolution, including trial, arbitration, mediation and private settlement negotiations.
+Jared has advised clients through all avenues of dispute resolution, including trial, arbitration, mediation and private settlement negotiations.
 Clients rely on Jared’s practical advice, depth of experience and guidance in complex and stressful situations.

-Jared enjoys spending time outdoors with his wife, kids and dog.
+Jared enjoys spending time outdoors with his wife and three sons.
 He also enjoys golfing and kayaking.

 - Best Lawyers in America: Ones to Watch, for the field of Personal Injury Litigation – Defendants